pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the above text, judge the following items.

-Item.
 15. In the text, the word "accomplish" (R.5) has the same meaning as "achieve" (R.11).

-Item.
 16. Testing, examination and interviewing are methods, which can result in effective assessments of people.

-Item.
 17. In the text, "used to" (R.15) could be correctly replaced by accustomed, without changing the meaning of the text.

-Item.
 18. In the text, the word "assessed" (R.2) is synonymous with the word accessed.

 Texto 5: Técnico Judiciário - Programação de Sistemas - TJDFT - CESPE